Model-Based Learning of Whittle indices: Conclusion

 where $(\rand{S_t})_t$ is a Markov chain with transition matrix $P^\pi$ starting at $\rand{S_0} := s$ a.s.\ and $\Clim$ stands for the Cesàro limit: $\Clim_{t \rightarrow \infty} u_{t} := \lim{T' \rightarrow \infty}\frac{1}{T'}\sum_{t' = 0}^{T'} u_{t'}$.
 By \cite[Chapter 8]{puterman2014markov}, there is also a bias vector $(b^\pi_s)_{s \in \calS}$ such that for every state $s$:

 For any finite-state finite-action MDP, the gain is well defined \cite{puterman2014markov}.
-Moreover, when the MDP is unichain, $g^\pi_s$ does not depend on $s$ and the bias is defined up to an additive constant \cite{puterman2014markov}, i.e. if two vectors $b,b'$ verify (\ref{eq:def_bias}) then $b-b' \in \mathbb{R}e$.
+Moreover, when the MDP is unichain, $g^\pi_s$ does not depend on $s$ and the bias is defined up to an additive constant \cite{puterman2014markov}, i.e. if two vectors $b,b'$ satisfy (\ref{eq:def_bias}) then $b-b' \in \mathbb{R}e$.
 As the MDPs we study are unichain, we define the \emph{activation advantage of state $s$ under policy $\pi$:}

-which does not depend on the choice of the vector $b^\pi$ that verifies Equation (\ref{eq:def_bias}). $P^a_{s,\cdot}$ designates the row vector $\big(P^a_{s,s'}\big)_{s' \in \calS}$, and $b^\pi$ is considered as a column vector.
-The activation advantage can be though as a measurement of \emph{how optimal action $1$ is} (if $\alpha_s^\pi>0$) or \emph{how sub-optimal} it is (if $\alpha_s^\pi<0$), compared to action $0$.
+which does not depend on the choice of the vector $b^\pi$ that satisfies Equation (\ref{eq:def_bias}). $P^a_{s,\cdot}$ designates the row vector $\big(P^a_{s,s'}\big)_{s' \in \calS}$, and $b^\pi$ is considered as a column vector.
+The activation advantage can be thought as a measurement of \emph{how optimal action $1$ is} (if $\alpha_s^\pi>0$) or \emph{how sub-optimal} it is (if $\alpha_s^\pi<0$), compared to action $0$.

 We say that a policy $\pi^*$ is \emph{gain optimal} if for all state $s$ and all policy $\pi$, $g^{\pi^*}_s\ge g^\pi_s$.
 It is known that such a policy exists \cite{puterman2014markov}.
 In practice, there might exist numerous gain optimal policies.
 Hence, to define Whittle index, the authors of \cite{gast2023testing} use a refined notion of optimality, called Bellman optimality\footnote{This notion is also known as canonical optimality, see \cite{gast2023optimal,yushkevich1974class}.}: \begin{definition} A policy $\pi^*$ is \emph{Bellman optimal (BO)} if there exists a vector $b \in \mathbb{R}^S$ such that for all $s\in\calS$: